daemonraco/drtools/docs/mock-routes.md

 ```

 ## Guards
-If a route requires some sort of prevalidation before it's returned, for example
+If a route requires some sort of pre-validation before it's returned, for example
 logged-in user privileges, you can create a simple validation module and then
 specify it on those routes that require it.